14/03/2026

 Cons for renters: Can be lightweight, so ensure stability in windy conditions.

 My experience: I've used these for years – they're brilliant for maximising vertical space without any fuss.
 Just ensure they're stable in wind, especially if you're on an exposed balcony.
 I often put a brick or some heavy pebbles in the bottom tier to weigh it down.
+If you want a closer look at one of the more robust options, we've reviewed the GreenStalk Vertical Planter in detail — it's pricier than the budget stackers, but the build quality is noticeably better.

 Wall-Mounted Pocket Systems (Pre-made)